-As a community committed to Christian thought, behavior and Christ-centered relationships with others and with God, Spring Arbor University has certain spiritual life expectations and many opportunities for personal and communal growth.
+As an academic community committed to Christian thought, behavior and Christ-centered relationships with others and with God, Spring Arbor University has certain spiritual life expectations and many opportunities for personal and communal growth.
+The character of this community is modeled, shaped and nurtured by our Oikos Student Leadership and the staff who leads them.
 Along with campus programming, students are encouraged to make personal choices that will reflect their desire to grow in their relationship with Christ.
-If students need help in setting up or organizing an effective devotional life, they are encouraged to contact the chaplain, the SGA Spiritual Life Director or the Spiritual Life Leader (SLL) in their residence hall for help and direction.
+If students need help in setting up or organizing an effective devotional life, they are encouraged to contact the chaplain, the SGA spiritual life director or the Resident Chaplain Assistant in their residence hall for help and direction.

-Students are encouraged to take part in campus activities that nurture vibrant Christianity such as: DEEPER, Spiritual Life Retreat, Spring Break mission trips, accountability groups, small groups and periodic events organized by the SGA Spiritual Life Director, and pursue involvement in a local congregation.
+Students are encouraged to take part in campus activities that nurture Vibrant Christianity such as: DEEPER,

+Spiritual Life Retreat, Spring Break mission trips, accountability groups, small groups and periodic events organized by the SGA Spiritual Life Director and pursue involvement in a local congregation.
 Sunday morning worship is encouraged and available at the church of the student's choice.
-If students need help finding a church, the Chaplain's Office can be of assistance.
+If students need help finding a church, the chaplain's office can be of assistance.